zlaalamiWD/readme/docs/Documentation/workflows/script-rxtransfer-request.md

 ## Routed Status

-When fax is successfully transferred to pharmacy, We send mailbox event and update the Routed status in HealthDyne System.
+When a fax is successfully transferred to the pharmacy, the system sends a mailbox event and updates the status to "Routed" in the HealthDyne System.
 See [RxTransfer Routed Status Event](doc:mail-box#routed)

 ## RoutingFailed Status

-When fax is not transferred to pharmacy even after trying 3 attempts, We send mailbox event and update the RoutingFailed status in HealthDyne System.
+When a fax fails to transfer to the pharmacy, the system sends a mailbox event and updates the status to "RoutingFailed" in the HealthDyne System.
 See [RxTransfer Routed Status Event](doc:mail-box#routingfailed)